czyys/dustforceguide/README.md

 Dustmod includes a feature to watch replay ghosts in-game.
 Enable “Replay Ghosts” in Dustmod → Tools and start watching any replay.
 You don’t have to watch it in its entirety, exit the map once it has loaded in.
 Now select any other replay of this map you’d like to compare it to, or start playing yourself.

-To reset ghosts you have to disable Replay Ghosts and enable it.
+To reset ghosts you have to disable "Replay Ghosts" and enable it.

+While active, "Replay Ghosts" invalidate any runs you finish.
+You can tell if they're active by the tools icon in the top right corner of the screen.

 - - - -